David C. Pack Declares Himself an Apostle

 April 4, 2005

-Update: The audio of this sermon has since been removed from David Pack's website.
+Note: The audio portion of this sermon was later removed from David Pack's website.

 Profile on a Sociopath (A number of religious cult leaders may exhibit many of these behavioral characteristics)

-David C. Pack is a Madman (includes links at end to many letters/testimonies on our site about RCG)
+David C. Pack is a Madman (includes links at end to many letters/testimonies on our site about Pack and RCG)

-Footnotes by ESN:1 "David Pack's Reign of Terror," Ambassador Report #32, June 1985.
+Footnotes by ESN:1 "David Pack's Reign of Terror," Ambassador Report #32, June 1985 (scroll down in the report to find it).
 (Note: Please be aware that the AR is now posted on an atheist website.)

-2 "Can Dave Pack be trusted to tell the truth about himself or anyone else?" by Tom Munson
+2 "Can Dave Pack be trusted to tell the truth about himself or anyone else?" by Thomas Munson

 3 Press Resources.
 (The Restored Church of God website)